KUTlime/Installation-guide-for-Plex-Media-Server-on-Turris-Omnia/README.md

 55 5 * * * mount -a
 ```

-This will execute the mount command every single day at 05:55.
+This will execute the mount command daily at 05:55.

 ## 6. PLEX server configuration